 While we are again gathering at Covenant for worship, we are not encouraging nor suggesting that everyone needs to be in attendance.
 We urge each person to take the best precautions you can for your own health and safety.
 This is especially true if you are in the high-risk category.
 Please follow the general guidelines listed below in deciding whether or not to attend the meeting in person:

 - Medically at Risk.
 If you are medically at risk or concerned about other family members that could be affected, we recommend caution and perhaps viewing the Holts' sharing time and worship service via our livestream.

 - Self-Check Temperature.
-If you do decide to attend, please self-check your temperature and those in your household to ascertain that no one's temperature is above 99.9 degrees before choosing to attend.
+If you do decide to attend, please self-check your temperature and those in your household to ascertain that no one's temperature is above 99.9 degrees, without the use of fever reducing medication, before choosing to attend.

 - RSVP.
 All those planning to attend, please RSVP so that we can plan for adequate space and social distancing.
 You will see on the RSVP form that we are reserving the Fellowship Hall for our families with children in kindergarten and younger (you will find more information about this in the section below).

 - Masks Expected.
 You are expected to wear a mask when inside the building; all ushers, staff, and pastors will be wearing masks unless speaking from the chancel.
 We will have masks available for those who do not bring their own.

 - CDC Guidelines.
 Please remember that the following CDC guidelines are still in effect for each of us when we go out:

 - Always wear a face covering.

 - Wash your hands often and for at least 20 seconds.

 - Disinfect things you touch, and do not touch what you do not have to.